modrinth/docs/docs/details/domains.md

 https://{branch-}?api.modrinth.com/{version}/
 ```
 Where:
-- Branch is the branch (edition) of modrinth you are in.
+- `branch` is the branch (edition) of modrinth you are in.
 We currently only have `staging` and nothing.
-If there is no branch (we're on the live servers),
+If there is no branch (in the case you're using the production server),
-the path is the following: `https://api.modrinth.com/...`
+the path will be: `https://api.modrinth.com/...`

-- Version is the version you are using of the api.
-You can learn more about how modrinth is using versions [here](./versioning.md)
+- `version` is the version you are using of the API.
+You can learn more about how Modrinth's API versions work [here](./versioning.md)